edinburghlivinglab/ddc/pages/sprint.md

 ## Key Dates

-**Design Sprint event**: Beginning Friday 1st February 2019
-**Team Presentations** ([Assignment GP1]({{ site.baseurl }}/assignment_gp1/)): Class time, Friday 8 February 2019
+**Design Sprint event**: Beginning Friday 31st JAn 2020 **Team Presentations** ([Assignment GP1]({{ site.baseurl }}/assignment_gp1/)): Class time, Friday 7 February 2020
-**Design Sprint individual report** ([Assignment R1]({{ site.baseurl }}/assignment_r1/)): due 16:00 Wednesday, 13th February 2019
+**Design Sprint individual report** ([Assignment R1]({{ site.baseurl }}/assignment_r1/)): due 16:00 Wednesday, 12th February 2020

 ## Description

-In this phase, you and your team will conduct a preliminary investigation on a sub-theme related to recycling, upcycling, and the circular economy.
+In this phase, you and your team will conduct a preliminary investigation on a sub-theme related The Smart Campus/Future University.
 This is the first step in identifying a specific problem or question that your team will work on for the rest of semester.
 You will need to put into practice the skills and knowledge introduced in the [Preparation Phase]({{ site.baseurl }}/preparation/).
 Participating fully in the Discovery Sprint and being engaged with your team is the best possible preparation for the rest of the course.

 The Fast Hack has two main tasks for each team: